Stormont, Dundas and Glengarry Highlanders: Conflict in Afghanistan

 The regiment contributed an aggregate of more than 20% of its authorized strength to the various Task Forces which served in Afghanistan between 2002 and 2014.
-Cpl Eric Monnin was awarded the Medal of Military Valour for his actions on 9 July 2010 in Kandahar Province, Afghanistan while serving with the 1st Battalion, The Royal Canadian Regiment.
+Corporal Eric Monnin was awarded the Medal of Military Valour for his actions on 9 July 2010 in Kandahar, Afghanistan, while serving with the 1st Battalion, the Royal Canadian Regiment.

+Sergeant Marc Daniel Leger from Lancaster served as a soldier in the Highlanders from March 1991 to February 1993, when he transferred to Princess Patricia's Canadian Light Infantry (PPCLI).